mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configuration.html.markdown

 * `enabled` - If set to true, the alert configuration is enabled.
 If enabled is not exported it is set to false.
 * `event_type` - The type of event that will trigger an alert.

-  -> **IMPORTANT:** Event Type has many possible values, you can see more details at: https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/ (you can found them in the "Condition Tab" under eventTypeName)
+  -> ***IMPORTANT:*** Event Type has many possible values.
+All current options at available at https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/ Details for both conditional and metric based alerts can be found by selecting the tabs on the [alert config page](https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/) and checking the latest eventTypeName options.

-  -> **NOTE:** If this is set to OUTSIDE_METRIC_THRESHOLD, the metricThreshold field must also be set.
+  -> **NOTE:** If `event_type` is set to OUTSIDE_METRIC_THRESHOLD, the metricThreshold field must also be set.

 ### Matchers
 Rules to apply when matching an object against this alert configuration.
 Only entities that match all these rules are checked for an alert condition.
 You can filter using the matchers array only when the eventTypeName specifies an event for a host, replica set, or sharded cluster.